benlumia007/sandbox/readme.md

 # Sturdy Vagrant
-Sturdy Vagrant is a web development platform that focuses on web development.
+Sturdy Vagrant is local developer environment platform that focuses on web development.
 It uses [Vagrant](https://www.vagrantup.com) to manage Virtual Machines and [VirtualBox](https://www.virtualbox.org/) for virtualization.

 ## System Requirements
-- Vagrant 2.2.13 or higher
+- Vagrant 2.2.14 or higher
 - VirtualBox 6.1 or higher

 ## Software Included